Thomas Vonier, FAIA

 Donald I. King, FAIA

-In his decades of practice, committee service, and work in education, Donald King has always kept community needs and the future of architecture front and center.
+In his four decades of architectural practice, volunteer service, and teaching, Donald King has always kept the needs of under-served communities and the application of culturally-responsive architecture front and center.

-Currently Principal Architect for Mimar Studio in Seattle, Donald was previously President and CEO of DKA Architecture, a community-based practice that he founded in 1985.
-The 28-person firm specialized in healthcare, education, libraries, human services facilities, and affordable housing.
+Currently principal architect for Mimar Studio in Seattle, Donald was previously President and CEO of DKA Architecture, a community-based practice that he founded in 1985.
+He is licensed to practice architecture in California, Hawai’i and Washington.
+Donald King has been a member of the American Institute of Architects since 1979 and was elevated to the AIA College of Fellows in 2000.

-As visiting faculty at the University of Hawai’i School of Architecture, Donald helped establish the school’s Community-Based Practice Program and community design center.
+Donald is presently a visiting professor of architecture at the University of Washington College of Built Environments.
 A longtime champion of diversity, he entered the architecture field as a 1970 recipient of the AIA/Ford Minority-Disadvantaged Scholarship.
 He chaired the AIA National Scholarship Committee in 1980 and 2000 and has served on the AIA Seattle Diversity Roundtable since 1990.
 Donald was awarded the AIA Seattle Medal of Honor in 2015.

 Thierry Paret, FAIA, MRIAI, LEED AP